Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Brunch — Mad & Kaffe

-Start your 5 days in Copenhagen with a delectable brunch highlighting the Danish small plates concept you’ll find offered in various breakfast spots across the city.
-From 8:30 AM onwards every day at Mad & Kaffe, you choose the elements on your brunch board yourself, so you can enjoy any combination of small plates — you’re also welcome to choose the same dish several times!
+Start your 5 days in Copenhagen with a delectable brunch highlighting the Danish small plates concept offered in various breakfast spots across the city.
+From 8:30 AM onwards every day at Mad & Kaffe, curate the elements on your brunch board to enjoy a personalized combination of small plates —you can also select the same dish several times!

-Upon entering the cozy cafe, you’ll be offered a checklist upon which you’ll indicate which of the three, five, or seven dishes you’d like to taste.
+Upon entering the cozy cafe, indicate on the menu checklist which of the three, five, or seven dishes you’d like to taste.
 The menu rotates seasonally, with various bakery, dairy, protein, green, and dessert options available.
-The menu also indicates which plates have gluten, nuts, dairy and which are vegan or vegetarian friendly, so it’s the perfect place to take travel companions with a range of food preferences and restrictions.
+The menu also indicates which plates have gluten, nuts, dairy, and which are vegan or vegetarian friendly, so it’s the perfect place to take companions with a range of food preferences and restrictions.

 Visiting Copenhagen in November, I enjoyed the croissant, greek-inspired yogurt, Danish bacon, scrambled eggs, and gingerbread on a gloomy rainy morning.
-I found each and every plate to be absolutely scrumptious, clearing out my brunch board and washing everything down with a warm elderflower connection called a “Winter’s Hug.”
-Reservations aren’t offered for breakfast, so you’ll just need to show up and wait to be seated!
+Each and every plate was absolutely scrumptious as I cleared out my brunch board and washed everything down with a warm elderflower “Winter’s Hug.”
+Reservations aren’t offered for breakfast, so show up and wait to be seated!

 Rosenborg Castle